asteyven/SET08103-base/units/unit10/unit10a.md

-# Lecture 23: Computer Security
+# Unit 10: Computer Security

 In this lecture we will focus on security concerns.
 Computer security is an important topic in computing, and as professional software engineers you have a duty to ensure the safety of users in the systems you build.
 Security is a large topic, and this is really just an introduction to the topic.